kevinpmcc/missing-maps-stats/README.md

 Installation Instructions
 -------
-start by cloning this repository.
+Start by cloning this repository.
 In terminal or other Command line tool put in the below

 <code>git clone https://github.com/kevinpmcc/rps-challenge.git</code>

-next move into the project folder by entering
+Move into the project folder by entering

 <code>cd rps-challenge</code>

-Next we need to install all depenedencies.
-I
+Install all depenedencies
 <code>npm install</code>

 In order to push data to geckoboard you will need to supply your geckoboard api